oss-tooling/gh-license-audit-action/README.md

 * `duplicates`: the count of users on both server and dot com
 * `total-users`: the count of users
 * `total-accounts`: the count of accounts
+* `total-advanced-security-committers`: the count of advanced security committers
+* `total-advanced-security-seats`: the count of advanced security seats

 ## Examples